 Back

-What you are seeing: three frictionless beads released simultaneously from A=(0,0)A = (0, 0) all slide down to B=(4,2)B = (4, -2) under uniform gravity.
-The cyan bead follows the cycloid (Bernoulli's brachistochrone solution); the orange bead follows the straight line; the yellow bead follows a circular arc tangent to the horizontal at AA.
-The cycloid arrives first; the line, despite being shortest, is slowest.
+What you are seeing: frictionless beads released simultaneously from A=(0,0)A = (0, 0) all slide down to B=(4,2)B = (4, -2) under uniform gravity.
+The cyan bead follows the cycloid (Bernoulli's brachistochrone solution); the orange bead follows the straight line; the green bead follows your own curve, which you shape by dragging the two handles.
+The cycloid arrives first; the straight line, despite being the shortest path, is the slowest.
+Try to beat the cycloid: you cannot.

 The cycloid is parametrized by x(θ)=R(θsinθ)x(\theta) = R (\theta - \sin\theta), y(θ)=R(1cosθ)y(\theta) = -R (1 - \cos\theta), with RR chosen so the endpoint lies on the curve.
 Bernoulli's trick (1696) applies Snell's law to a stack of infinitesimal layers whose refractive index decreases with depth in just the right way to make v(y)y1/2v(y) \propto y^{1/2} match the energy conservation law.
 The optimal path then traces out a cycloid.